Bank Statement Import Software for Australian Accountants

 The bookkeeper never touches the file.
 There is no portal login for the client, no upload process, and no reformatting required.
 The client does what they already do — download a statement from their online banking, and forward the email.
 Reconlink handles the rest.

-Manual CSV or PDF upload
+Manual CSV, Excel or PDF upload

 How Reconlink handles non-standard formats and difficult clients